Couples Therapy & Marriage Counselling Singapore

 The key factors focused on during this intervention includes communication skills, intimacy, respect, and affection.

-Your couples Therapist in Singapore may ask questions to get to know you and gain insights into your relationship dynamics.
+Your couples therapist in Singapore may ask questions to get to know you and gain insights into your relationship dynamics.
 Soon after, the assessments may start, which will involve a joint session between you, your partner, and the couples counsellor.

 During the assessment, your couples counsellor may also speak separately with you and your partner.